 James Veloria not only has the coolest website, but they also have a newsletter you can sign up for and a beautiful store at the Chinatown Mall in NYC.
 Featured in pretty much every "in-the-know" magazine, the duo who started the brand is known for their curation of vintage and contemporary designer goods.
 They have everything from that vintage Prada bucket hat you’ve been eyeing to that CDG dress you thought only existed on the runway.
 Did we mention they also sell men’s vintage?
 If you’re in New York, going to the store is an experience in itself.
 If you can only shop online, browsing the website is the perfect cure for winter blues.

 If you’re looking for the perfect suiting (amongst so many other things), The Break is the spot for you.
 They not only have the store divided into sections based on color palette (!!!), the prices are affordable and the playlist is always good.
 Not to mention, everyone who works there is helpful, kind, and wildly knowledgable.
 Founder Hannah Ritchman specializes in all things fabulous—she even put on Fashion Week shows near their space in Greenpoint each season.
-While that's on hold, head over to their store (or shop on their website or Instagram page) and leave with your new favorite staples.
-We promise, this is one of the greats.
+Book an appointment at their studio over on their website.

 Things quickly sell out on The Corner Store’s website, and it’s probably because it’s unlike any other vintage store.
 It’s a palace.
 Each piece on their website has its own special name, and, in my opinion, they sell quickly because of how well they're styled.
 Whether you’re going for Audrey Hepburn in Funny Face vibes, or something more sultry, or more '80s-inspired—you won’t believe the special things you'll find.
 Founder and stylist Stacey Nishimoto is a true legend on the fashion scene.